-A sorry list of symptoms, to be sure, and it’s a list that quite quickly explains why you need an effective approach to stress.
+A sorry list of symptoms, to be sure, and it’s a list that explains why you need an effective approach to stress.
 (More stress can mean more of the above nasties.)

 In this post, I’ll combine loads of research with tangible tips on what you can do to manage stress in your life.
 Some of the answers–particularly my last point–may surprise you.
 Surprise or not, I hope they’ll help you.

-But before you get to work on stress, let’s look (briefly) at how stress works on you.
+But before you get to work on stress, let’s look (briefly) at how stress works in the body.

 (Feel free to jump down to point #1 below if you want to get right to the actionable advice.)